 How to Beat 2048: The Complete Step-by-Step Guide

-I didn't get there by being smart.
-I got there by following a strategy I'd read about a week earlier and kept forgetting to actually use.
-This guide is for everyone stuck where I was: hitting 512 sometimes, 1024 rarely, dying at weird moments, and wondering why some people seem to hit 2048 every other game while you've never seen the 2048 tile even exist.
+This guide is for everyone stuck at that wall: hitting 512 sometimes, 1024 rarely, dying at weird moments, and wondering why some people seem to hit 2048 every other game while you've never seen the 2048 tile even exist.

 Why Random Swiping Gets You Nowhere

-Let me be specific about my failure mode, because if it sounds like you, this whole guide will make more sense.
-I would start a game of 2048 and just react to the board: a 64 appeared in the top-left?
+Let me describe the most common failure mode, because if it sounds like you, this whole guide will make more sense.
+A lot of players start a game of 2048 and just react to the board: a 64 appeared in the top-left?
 Better swipe left.
 There's an open space on the right side?
 Swipe right.
 Oh no, the 128 is about to hit the wall?
 Swipe up to move it somewhere else.
-This felt like playing the game.
-It wasn't.
-It was just watching numbers move around.
+This feels like playing the game.
+It isn't.
+It's just watching numbers move around.

 The alternative is to have a plan before you start playing.
 Not a vague "be strategic" intention, but an actual rule set you follow for every game.
 The corner strategy is the most reliable I've found.
 It's not the only approach, but it's the one that's going to take you from inconsistent scores to predictable 2048 completions.